In our latest Where Are They Now episode we interview alumna and Filmmaker Silvia Cannarozzi on Her Award-Winning Short Film ‘FARTA’.

 A few years ago, I saw a kid-shaming picture for the first time.
 There was this little boy crying and his mom wrote under his face that the reason was because she split his cheese in two.
 At first I found it funny, but then there were so many more pictures of this toddler throwing tantrums for apparently stupid things.
 I felt sorry for for him.
 I wanted to do something against this ‘trend’ and other things that parents publish on social media without thinking about the consequences.

-You made FARTA whilst studying Film Production at dBs Berlin.
+You made FARTA whilst studying Film Production with us in Berlin.
 How did the course help you in the creative process?

 FARTA’s concept was very vague at the beginning.
 I had a clear message to send but I didn’t have the story.
 Then it came to pitching week, when the Film Production students had the chance to pitch their ideas and realise them upon approval.
 We had three attempts in three days and that, for me, was crucial.
 In fact, the pressure of the possible rejection and the feedback after each session helped me to focus on the key points of the story and made the scriptwriting a much easier process.